-In 2018, more than 20,000 summer tourists visited Wrangell and spent an estimated \$5.1 million in the local economy.
+In 2019, 26,701 summer tourists visited Wrangell and spent an estimated \$6.3 million in the local economy.
 This includes expenditures on accommodations, food, excursions, and shopping.
 Across all visitor arrival modes, visitor spending was calculated at \$256 per person per visit in 2018.
+As a full in-depth analysis of 2019 summer spending has not yet occurred, these spending averages were applied to 2019 arrival numbers to develop the overall spending estimate.

-Cruise visitors represented three-quarters (75%) of all tourists in 2018, but represented less than half (49%) of all estimated summer visitor spending in 2019.
-Independent tourists (those staying overnight in Wrangell) are estimated to have spent \$2.6 million during the summer of 2018.
+Cruise visitors represented three-quarters (81%) of all tourists in 2019, but represented just over half (58%) of all estimated summer visitor spending in 2019.
+Independent tourists (those staying overnight in Wrangell) are estimated to have spent \$2.6 million during the summer of 2019.

 Ferry tourists represent an ever decreasing number of visitors to Wrangell.
 2017 was the first year that tourists arriving by air outnumbered tourists arriving by ferry, and 2018 was the first year that tourists arriving by yacht outnumbered tourists arriving by ferry.
-In 2018, just 5% of tourists came by ferry, versus 28% in 2012.
+In 2019, just 3% of tourists came by ferry, versus 28% in 2012.